ziyi-zhang/Computer-Simulation/Project1/report/report.md

 #### 5.2 Stable
 One of my goal is to create a stable system using springs.
 This is much easier than a stable system in space because we can control which two masses are connected by springs.
 This is the most complicated system among all those I created that works.
-We have a central mass (light blue) conneced with five masses, each with different location and velocity.
+We have a central mass (light blue) connected with five masses, each with different location and velocity.
 One of them has its own three smaller masses surrounding.
 This system can be stable for a long time, but due to structural design failure, it will eventually collapse.
 There is no simple fix to this structure.
 It is interesting that, if we look at the 3D surface reconstructed by the central mass, we will notice that the surface is changing shape dramatically, but that point always stays at the bottom of the valley.
 That is the reason why this system is stable.
 Of course, mathematical calculation shows it still moves a little bit, and the movement will accumulate.
 ![ff1](4.PNG)

 #### 5.3 Self-stable
-I also want to design a system where it tends to balance itself, which means a tiny disturbance from outside will be be magnified, but instead attenuated.
+I also want to design a system where it tends to balance itself, which means a tiny disturbance from outside will be magnified, but instead attenuated.
 A real life example can be found
 [here](https://idsc.ethz.ch/research-dandrea/research-projects/archive/balancing-cube.html).
 I assume we need some energy input to achieve this, but I never succeeded.

 ***

-### 6. Refrence
+### 6. Reference
 - (1) Matthew Harker, Paul O'Leary, (2020).
 Surface Reconstruction from Gradient Fields: grad2Surf Version 1.0 (https://www.mathworks.com/matlabcentral/fileexchange/43149-surface-reconstruction-from-gradient-fields-grad2surf-version-1-0), MATLAB Central File Exchange.
 Retrieved March 13, 2020.
 - (2) Víctor Martínez-Cagigal (2020).
 Whitish Jet Colormap (https://www.mathworks.com/matlabcentral/fileexchange/67415-whitish-jet-colormap), MATLAB Central File Exchange.
 Retrieved March 14, 2020.

 ***

 ### Appendix A How to run the code
-You can run the code in realtime, with any setup.
+You can run the code in real time, with any setup.
 No need to wait for a long time to create a movie.
 This is achieved by splitting the project into two parts:
 - part A: SpringSimulation.m that does all simulation and stores the data into a mat file.
 It can be configured to disable all visual output for speed consideration.
 - part B: GravityField.m that reads the mat file and calculate 2D and 3D visualization.
 It supports 'fast forward'.